celestiaorg/op-alt-da/README.md

 ### Database Configuration

+**Default: SQLite for Speed and Simplicity**

+This server uses **SQLite by default** for its simplicity, zero-configuration setup, and excellent performance.
+However, the codebase is designed to work with any SQL database - **PostgreSQL, MySQL, or other hosted database solutions are perfectly fine alternatives** for production deployments that require high availability or distributed setups.

 **SQLite is embedded - no separate database server needed!**

 SQLite is a **file-based embedded database** compiled directly into the da-server binary.
 Unlike PostgreSQL or MySQL, there's **no separate database process** to install, configure, or manage.
+This makes it ideal for getting started quickly and for single-instance deployments.

 #### What Happens Automatically: